 2012-13: Carr attended the Boston Bruins and Chicago Blackhawks prospect camps in the summer before returning to Union for his junior season.
 In 40 games he scored 16 goals, sharing the team lead with Wayne Simpson, and had 16 assists; finishing +3 with 26 penalty minutes.
 Union slipped to fourth in ECAC Hockey in the regular season but captured the league’s playoff title to earn its third straight NCAA berth.
 The Dutchmen topped defending national champion Boston College, 5-1, in the East Regional semifinals before falling to ECAC rival Quinnipiac.

-2013-14: Carr returned to Union College — becoming the program’s all-time leading scorer at the Division I level — as the Dutchmen won their first national championship.
+2013-14: Carr returned to Union College — becoming the program’s all-time Division I level leading scorer — as the Dutchmen won their first national championship.
 Carr was Union’s leading scorer with 22 goals and 28 assists (both career highs) and was +26 with 28 penalty minutes in 39 games.
 After losing back-to-back games in January the Dutchmen went 16-0-1 in their final 17 games, finishing first in ECAC Hockey and then winning the ECAC Hockey and Frozen Four tournament titles.
-The Canadiens signed Carr to a one-year entry-level contract on April 24th, 2014.
+The Canadiens signed Carr to a two-year entry-level contract on April 24th, 2014.